bienkma/luks-vault/README.md

 # luks-vault

 ## Getting started
 Luks-vault is a simple project to integrate LUKS with Vault hashicorp.
-It will handle rotation passPhrase key of LUKS and write to secret vault.
-We are going to use key slot 0 and 1 to swap a new key and an old key.
+It will handle rotation passPhrase key of LUKS and write to the secret vault.
+We are going to use key slots 0 and 1 to swap a new key and an old key.
+It can provide a solution to data at rest encryption with low cost by using LUKS and Vault open source.

 ## Prepare

-- vault server
+- A Vault server
 - Agent install to node which are using LUKS to encrypt device
 - Support Unix OS only
-- A server with luks device had a slot key 0 or 1
+- A server with LUKS device had a slot key 0 or 1 (see config a LUKS device [here](https://bienkma.github.io/database/data-at-rest.html))

 ## How to build